gmansillo/Firedrive/README.md

 ## Installation

-Let's start installing Simple File Manager via the "**Install from url**" procedure:
+Let's start installing Firedrive via the "**Install from url**" procedure:
 1. access to the backend of your Joomla! website and go to **Extensions > Manage > Install**
 2. active the "**Install from URL**" tab and paste the following url in the Install from URL field: `https://www.firedrive.eu/get/`
 3. click on the **"Check and Install**" button and wait the completion of the installation procedure.

 If you are experiencing issues with this procedure, you can try the **classic installation method**:
-1. Download the zip package to your local machine from here: http://get.firedrive.eu
+1. Download the zip package to your local machine from here: https://www.firedrive.eu/
 2. From the backend of your Joomla site (administration) select **Extensions > Install**.
 3. Click the Browse button and select the zip package on your local machine.
 4. Click the Upload File & Install button.